 Choosing the Right Fabric for Your Custom Plush Toy: The Ultimate Canadian Guide

-One of the most common questions that client comes asking us at Gumtoo is what kind of fabric is correct my plush.
+One of the most common questions that clients come asking custom plush toy maker is what kind of fabric is correct my custom plush toy.
 The secret behind every cuddle-worthy plush toy isn't just the design or the stuffing—it's the fabric.
-After years of working with custom plush, we can surely say that choosing the right fabric is like picking the perfect winter coat.
+After years of working with custom plush, we at Gumtoo can surely say that choosing the right fabric is like picking the perfect winter coat.
 Get it right, and you're golden.
 Get it wrong, and you'll be dealing with complaints faster than you can say "hockey puck”.

 So whether you're a school looking to create the perfect mascot, a sports team wanting memorable merchandise, or a marketing professional launching the next big promotional campaign, this guide will walk you through everything you need to know about plush toy fabrics